oneKn8/Mini-os/buildplan.md

 - What the user should see in the UI at each step.
 - Edge cases and failure modes I should test.

-No code, just a thorough step-by-step checklist I can use for final integration."

 ---